The Cabbage Soup Diet is a short-term weight loss diet.

 Normally, when you eat high-fat foods, your gallbladder releases digestive juices to help break them down.

-However, if you hardly eat any fat, your gallbladder may not empty for longer periods of time, making it more likely that stones will form inside it.
+However, if you hardly eat any fat, your gallbladder may not empty for longer periods of time, making it more likely that stones will form.

 If you have diabetes and you're interested in going on the Cabbage Soup Diet, proceed with caution.
 The low carb and calorie content may cause big changes in your blood sugar levels.

-Just like other very-low-calorie diets, the Cabbage Soup Diet is likely to cause weight loss if you can stick to it for the entire week.
+Like other very-low-calorie diets, the Cabbage Soup Diet is likely to cause weight loss if you can stick to it for one week.

-However, it is only a short-term diet, so unless you make permanent changes to your lifestyle, you will likely gain most of the weight back.
+However, because it is only a short-term diet, you will likely gain most of the weight back unless you make permanent changes to your lifestyle.

-While this diet may help you shed a few pounds quickly, you're better off trying something else if you want to achieve long-lasting weight loss and better health.
+While this diet may help you drop excess weight quickly, you're better off with other options if you want to achieve long-lasting weight loss and better health.